tgraber4/Detection-System/README.md

 Youtube: https://www.youtube.com/watch?v=J7vPxMJME8c

 This program records all mouse movements, mouse clicks, and keyboard actions.
-Then it generates a command file that you can play back later.
+Then it generates a command file that you can play back those same actions later.

-Allows you to replicate anything you do on a computer anytime you want.
+Allows you to replicates any actions performed during the recording process on that device.

 Setup: <br>
 1.) pip install pyautogui <br>